Court of Appeals: Hashish

 and interpretation of the Jones ruling.

-Ms. Rodriguez stated that the Department has “no
+Ms. Rodriguez stated that the Department had “no

-opinion” on the ruling and is advising patients and persons involved in the
+opinion” on the ruling and was advising patients and persons involved in the

 medical marijuana business to read the Arizona Medical Marijuana Act and